 Remove Eggs Often

-If you have a known snake thief, the best way to deter them is to collect eggs often.
+If you have a known snake thief, collecting eggs often is the best way to deter them.
 If you collect at least three times a day, it will help reduce the chances of a snake coming back for more.

 Mice and rats are attracted to our chicken feed and water.
-If you leave these out all night, chances are in the late-night hours they are coming to feast.
-You will want to pick up all food and water to prevent any rodents from coming around.
-If there are no rodents, snakes will leave your property for better hunting chances.
+If you leave these out all night, chances are they are coming to feast in the late-night hours.

 Elevate Nesting Boxes